AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/quickinsight.md

-You can speficy the building blocks in three ways:
+You can specify the building blocks in three ways:

 * Drag and drop components from the left rail.
 * Start typing in one of the building block fields.
-When input is found, the building block field auto populates with possilbe values.
+When input is found, the building block field auto populates with possible values.
 * Select a building block drop-down (for example `Country` in **[!UICONTROL Analyze]** and search the list for **[!UICONTROL Country code]**).